Known as the 'Gateway to the Goyt Valley', Whaley Bridge, boasts a tranquil location at the head of the scenic Peak Forest Canal.

-The towpath from the canal basin allows pleasant walks and cycles to Bridgemount and Buxworth or can be the starting point for longer distance routes such as the Goyt and Midshires Way.
+The tree-lined canal towpath lends itself to leisurely walking and cycling to both Bridgemont and historic Bugsworth Basin, and is also the starting point for long distance routes such as the Goyt Way and Midshires Way.

 Booking & Payment Details

 - Dogs accepted

 - Telephone (public)

 - Disabled access